When I first saw Snake Logan, a new forum creature intent on, well, smacktardery, I thought he was a typical proto troll.

 At least three,

-You are influential,
+are influential,

 You have great potential,